-All forms of digital tape are fragile, firstly because they are very thin (approx. 30 $\mu$ m) and secondly they are delicate with respect to moisture.
+All forms of digital tape are fragile, firstly because they are very thin (approx. $30 \ \mu$ m) and secondly they are delicate with respect to moisture.
 Avoid touching the tape as much as possible.

-NOTE: The Error correction of the NAGRA-D is powerful enough to correct errors caused by touching the tape, but as a general rule it is not recommended.
+NOTE: The Error correction of the NAGRA-D II is powerful enough to correct errors caused by touching the tape, but as a general rule it is not recommended.

 Place a full reel of tape on the left-hand reel holder, and with the tape coming off the left-hand side of the reel.
 Press the POWER button of the machine.
 Gently pull the available end of the tape and guide it around the right-hand side of the outer tape roller and then around the tension roller.
 You will notice a slight back tension once it passes the tension roller.
 Continue to pull the tape across in front of the longitudinal headblock, and then the scanner, following the black line of the tape path printed on the deck plate of the machine.
 Pass around the right-hand tension roller and then secure it onto the take up reel in the same way as you would with a normal 1⁄4" tape according to the drawing below.
+Once the carriage moves forward the tape path should look like the diagram below.